 But trust me, the views and experiences you’ll have along the way are well worth it.
-It’s an adventure you’ll never forget and will be talking about for years.
-So if you’re looking for a new experience, cruising the Amalfi Coast on a Vespa, or in your car is a must-do when visiting Sorrento.
+It’s an adventure you’ll never forget and talk about for years.
+So if you’re looking for a new experience, cruising the Amalfi Coast on a Vespa or in your car is a must-do when visiting Sorrento.

 See Related: Best Restaurants in Italy